AnandaReva/AnandaReva/README.md

 Wellcome to my Github Page, I am **Reva Ananda**, a junior fullstack developer with a specialization in backend technology.
 I am currently pursuing a Bachelor's degree in Computer Science at the University of Pertamina.

 ## Projects
-Here are some of the software projects I have developed so far:

-Here are some of the software projects I have developed so far:
+Here are some of the software projects I have developed:

 | Nolan | Tratour | Green Ranger |
 |:-----:|:-------:|:------------:|